Relaxed constraints for dark matter with axial coupling to a dark photon: Introduction

 Collider searches have also placed strong constraints on the dark photon parameters, without~\cite{BaBar:2014zli, LHCb:2019vmc, CMS:2019buh} and with~\cite{BaBar:2017tiz, CMS:2021far, CMS:2024zqs} couplings to dark matter particles.
 In the latter case, the collider searches also set upper bounds on the standard SI and SD DM--nucleon cross sections, albeit strongly depending on the chosen coupling and model scenario~\cite{CMS:2021far, CMS:2024zqs}.

-In this Letter, we present a new model of the dark sector, comprising a dark photon, which is taken to be a U(1) gauge boson kinematically mixed with the $B$ of the Standard Model and which has axial-vector coupling to Dirac fermion dark matter with mass up to 1 TeV.
-In this case, the dominant effective operator for dark matter nucleus scattering in the non-relativistic limit is ${\cal O}_8$.
-The associated interactions are suppressed by the velocity of the dark matter particle and the momentum transfer, both of which are very low.
-As a result, the regions of dark parameter space that are consistent with the constraints of both direct and indirect detection and the observed relic density are considerably broader than those found in any existing model.
+In this paper, we investigate a model of the dark sector, comprising a dark photon, which is taken to be a U(1) gauge boson kinematically mixed with the $B$ of the Standard Model and which has axial-vector coupling to Dirac fermion dark matter with mass up to 1 TeV.
+In this case, the dominant effective operator for dark matter nucleus scattering in the non-relativistic limit is ${\cal O}_8$, which depends on the velocity of the dark matter particle and the momentum transfer~\cite{Anand:2013yka, Fitzpatrick:2012ix}.
+The resulting DM--nucleon cross sections are highly suppressed and, as a result, are expected to satisfy the strong constraints from direct detection~\cite{Dent:2015zpa, DEramo:2016gos}.
+However, the $s$-channel dark matter annihilation cross section will be also suppressed, therefore requiring larger values of the dark couplings to avoid overabundance.
+Therefore, it is non-trivial to explore the regions of dark parameter space that are consistent with the constraints of both direct and indirect detection and the observed relic density.
+As demonstrated below, the resonance regime remains viable, yielding allowed regions considerably broader than those identified in previous models.

+We begin with a brief review of the dark photon formalism in Sec.~\ref{sec:DP}.
+The existing constraints on dark matter from thermal relic density, direct detection, and collider searches are given in Sec.~\ref{sec:constraints}.
+We present the allowed regions of the dark parameter space that are consistent with these constrains in Sec.~\ref{sec:results}.
+Finally, we summarize our conclusions in Sec.~\ref{sec:conculsion}.